 NMIC's application for a certificate of authority was not accepted by the Wyoming Insurance Department for formal review due to Wyoming's seasoning requirement.
-Like the majority of other states in which NMIC is licensed, Wyoming has a statutory seasoning requirement, which requires an applicant for admission to Wyoming to have transacted insurance for two years in its state of domicile prior to being admitted to Wyoming.
+Like many other states, including in 39 in which NMIC is licensed, Wyoming has a statutory seasoning requirement, which requires an applicant for admission to Wyoming to have transacted insurance for two years in its state of domicile prior to being admitted to Wyoming.
 The Wyoming Insurance Commissioner has the discretion to waive the requirement, however, if he or she finds that the applicant insures against special hazards to property or liability for which, in the Commissioner's opinion, adequate provision is not already made by insurers already authorized in the state.
 We have requested a waiver under the foregoing provision; however, as of the date hereof, the Wyoming Insurance Commissioner has not granted a waiver to us.
-We recently submitted documentation to the Wyoming Insurance Department that, in our view, demonstrates that sufficient grounds exist under Wyoming law for the Wyoming Insurance Commissioner to grant our request for a seasoning waiver.
+We are in the process of preparing documentation that demonstrates that sufficient grounds exist under Wyoming law for the Wyoming Insurance Commissioner to grant our request for a seasoning waiver.
 If a waiver is granted, this will facilitate formal review of our application and issuance of a Wyoming license.

-In Florida, in May 2013, we withdrew NMIC's application for a license in response to a request by Florida's Office of Insurance Regulation ("FL OIR").
-On August 15, 2013, we refiled NMIC's application for a certificate of authority in Florida.
-The FL OIR is in the preliminary phase of its review, and there can be no assurance as to whether the FL OIR will require additional documentation and other information in order to proceed with reviewing the application.
+In Florida, we withdrew NMIC's application for a license in response to a request by Florida's Office of Insurance Regulation ("FL OIR").
+With the goal of resolving the FL OIR's concerns as expeditiously as possible, we intend to refile NMIC's application for a certificate of authority in Florida by mid-August 2013.

+There can be no assurance as to whether the FL OIR will accept NMIC's revised application as presented or whether FL OIR will require additional documentation and other information in order to proceed with reviewing the application.
 Although we intend to provide all information requested by the FL OIR, we cannot guarantee that this information will be satisfactory to the FL OIR and cause it to approve our application for a license.